IBM/merlin-docs/docs/guides/ide/edit.md

 # Editing

-The (Integrated Development Environment) IDE is Visual Studio Code running in Devspaces and it comes equiped with several IBM i related extensions that provide editing support.
+The (Integrated Development Environment) IDE is Visual Studio Code running in Red Hat OpenShift Dev Spaces and it includes IBM i related extensions that provide editing support.

 Here are the features for general source code editing.